zsteinkamp/m4l-Modulation-Inertia/README.md

 ![The Device](images/device.gif)

+The blue line in the graph is the Input signal.
+The yellow line is the Output signal, which you would then map to other parameters in your Live Set.

-* *Input* - The input signal, shown as the blue line in the graph.
+* *Input* - The input signal.
 Chances are you would map something to this knob.
 * *Rise* - How much time the output signal should take to rise to a higher input value.
 * *Fall* - The amount of time the output signal should fall to a lower input value.